VaclavElias/stride-website-next/wiki/Content.md

 Small updates can be done directly in the GitHub web interface, for bigger updates the local development environment is required, which is described in the [Installation](Installation) section.

 You can use any text editor to make changes.
-If you are using Visual Studio, you can open `Stride.Web.sln` solution file in the root of the repository and start making your updates directly from this IDE.
+If you are using **Visual Studio**, you can open `Stride.Web.sln` solution file in the root of the repository and start making your updates directly from this IDE.

+You are always welcome to create an issue to discuss your changes before you start working on them.

 ## Small Updates

+Creating an issue is not required for small updates, but it is recommended to let others know what you are working on.
+If you are not sure whether your update is small or not, please create an issue first.

 ### What is a small update?